Set up a common identity on a Data Science Virtual Machine

 Set up a fully managed Active Directory domain on Azure

-b.
 Select Azure Active Directory and then Users and groups.

-c.
-On Users and groups, select All users, and then select New user.
+In Users and groups, select All users, and then select New user.

-e.
 Copy or otherwise note the generated user password so that you can provide it to the user after this process is complete.

-f.
 Optionally, you can open and fill out the information in Profile, Groups, or Directory role for the user.

-g.
-On User, select Create.
+Under User, select Create.

-To create an Azure ADDS, follow instructions in the article "Enable Azure Active Directory Domain Services using the Azure portal (the "Create an instance and configure basic settings" section).
-It's important to update the existing user passwords in Active directory are updated so that the password in Azure AD DS is synched.
-It is also important to add the DNS to Azure AD DS, as described under "Complete the fields in the Basics window of the Azure portal to create an Azure AD DS instance" in that section.
+Create an Azure AD DS instance.
+Follow the instructions in Enable Azure Active Directory Domain Services using the Azure portal (the "Create an instance and configure basic settings" section).
+It's important to update the existing user passwords in Active Directory so that the password in Azure AD DS is synced.
+It's also important to add DNS to Azure AD DS, as described under "Complete the fields in the Basics window of the Azure portal to create an Azure AD DS instance" in that section.

-Create a separate DSVM Subnet in the virtual network created in the "Create and configure the virtual network" section of the preceding step.
+Create a separate DSVM subnet in the virtual network created in the "Create and configure the virtual network" section of the preceding step.

 sudo mount -t cifs //[STORAGEACCT].file.core.windows.net/workspace [Your mount point] -o vers=3.0,username=[STORAGEACCT],password=[Access Key or SAS],dir_mode=0777,file_mode=0777,sec=ntlmssp